chappy84/google-analytics-server-side/README.markdown

 This is a singleton class which provides http functionality across all sections of the GASS framework.
 This will default to using the Stream adapter and requires no options.
-All options should be passed as a configuration option to GoogleAnalyticsServerSide either via the configuration parameter int he 'http' element or via the setHttp parameter.
+All options should be passed as a configuration option to GoogleAnalyticsServerSide either via the configuration parameter in the 'http' element or via the setHttp parameter.
 This can either be an associative array or an instance of the required adapter

 e.g.